Code-Duddies/TaskMaster/README.md

 ### Optional Enhancements:
 - Implement additional features such as editing tasks, sorting tasks by priority, or adding due dates.
 - Improve the user interface with animations or transitions using CSS.
-- More simple I guess but I'd say its a pretty god project nonetheless